yfnaji/yfnaji/README.md

 ## Projects:
 * blackdash: Interactive web app for evaluating and analysing Options.
 Currently hosted at [blackdash.io](https://blackdash.io)
-* gerk: A Python package to customize the Runge-Kutta method
+* gerk: A [Python package on PyPI](https://pypi.org/project/gerk/) to customize the Runge-Kutta method
 * xLog: A simpler way coloring and styling prompts using Python

 <!---